nathaniel-m/remix-marketing-template/docs/SETUP.md

 - Run `npm run install` to install dependencies if you haven't already.

-  - Efforts have have been made to ensuring we're using the latest package versions, and some incompatibility issues always pop up while installing.
+  - Efforts have have been made to ensuring we're using the latest package versions, and some incompatibility issues can pop up while installing.

 - Build your `.env` file based on `.env.example`